DIY Decking FAQs

 Q. Does GreenClaimed® require sealing?

 A: All board ends, including ripped/exposed deck board cores need to be sealed using MoistureLockout™ End Board Sealer for full warranty coverage.
-Sealer must be applied thick enough to exposed area to provide even coat.
+Sealer must be applied thick enough to the exposed area to provide even coat.
 Proof of purchase must accompany any warranty claims filed for excessive swelling/cracking of board ends.

 Q. Does Bamdeck® require sealing?